 Through Facebook, alumni have a discussion venue where they can keep informed of one another’s activities and discuss books, craft issues, or other topics of interest.
 Through online writing groups, alumni may exchange materials and critiques with other alumni.
 Other groups of alums have begun writing groups and book discussions in their regional areas.

 Our alumni association has a website, Facebook page, and newsletter, called SOARING.
 See http://www.spaldingmfaalum.com The association seeks ways to keep alumni involved though events such as Homecoming and also through the organization the regional events.

 At each residency up to eight Post Graduate Residency Assistants, who are alumni, are selected to attend the residency and help out the MFA Staff and faculty as needed.
-The Program gives an honorarium and also helps defray travel and housing costs.
+The Program gives stipend that helps defray travel, food, and housing costs.
 The MFA Program continues to seek ways for keep alumni connected.

 During each spring residency in May we have a Homecoming weekend, where alumni can visit with each other, students, faculty, and staff.
 During the Homecoming, the program provides a variety of special events, lectures, and the alumni association sponsors a reading Celebration of Recently Published Books by Alumni, where our alumni read from books published within the last year.
 This event it followed by a book signing.

 The MFA alumni also give back to the MFA Program through the establishment of endowed scholarships for current students and also through the fund that provides for the Diana M Raab Distinguished Writer in Residence, who is the featured author for the spring residency.